bartmichu/ubuntu_maintenance_collection/README.md

   Checks the state of an Ubuntu system, including available package upgrades (security and regular), services requiring a restart, and whether a system reboot is needed.
 Provides a summary of the findings.
 (See `docs/check_state.md` for more details).

 * `reboot_conditionally.yml`
-  Performs a system reboot only when necessary (due to pending updates or service restarts requiring a reboot) and when explicitly allowed via the `ubuntu_reboot_allowed` variable.
+  Performs a system reboot only when necessary (due to pending updates or service restarts requiring a reboot) and when explicitly allowed via the `umc_reboot_allowed` variable.
 (See `docs/reboot_conditionally.md` for more details).

 * `reboot_unconditionally.yml`
   Performs an unconditional system reboot.
 Use with caution!
 (See `docs/reboot_unconditionally.md` for more details).